rangle/redux-beacon/README.md

 Redux-Beacon sends the analytics events to a given target (e.g. Google Analytics).

-For example, say your app uses Redux to manage it's routes.
+For example, say your app uses Redux to manage its routes.
 Whenever a route changes it fires an action:

 ```js